St Andrews Road railway station: Service

+Services heading towards Severn Beach generally originate at Weston-super-Mare.
+However, all services from Severn Beach terminate at Bristol Temple Meads, and therefore there is only a very limited service reaching there, but there is more regular service from there to St Andrews Road.

 References in popular culture

 St Andrew's Road station was featured in the Channel 4 series Paul Merton's Secret Stations Season 1 Episode 2 broadcast on 8 May 2016.
 This series features British comedian Paul Merton visiting various request stop railway stations around Britain.